mfseman/Spring-Boot-Validation/README.md

 # Spring-Boot-Validation
 This repository shows how to utilize spring boot validations along with testing them using mockMVC.

+For the endpoint "/api/validation/players", this will take a single request:

 Success when firstName and team are provided:

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/43916357/178160466-cef0e1f1-3c70-4f39-8e3d-3744d8f920ae.png">